-California Administrative Code §20712(d) dictates that designations indicating a position of legislative leadership or leadership in another elected body are not elective offices and are improper.
-However, a candidate may propose these designations for consideration as their current principal professions, vocations, or occupations and be subject to the three-word limit.
+California Code of Regulations §20712(d) dictates that ballot designations indicating a position of legislative leadership or leadership in another elected body are not elective offices and are improper.
+However, a candidate may propose these ballot designations for consideration as their current principal professions, vocations, or occupations and be subject to the three-word limit.

-California Administrative Code §20712(e) dictates that any proposed ballot designation that indicates the candidate is a member of the state or county central committee of a political party, or an officer of a state or county central committee of a political party is improper and does not constitute an elective office.
+California Code of Regulations §20712(e) dictates that any proposed ballot designation which indicates that the candidate is a member of the state or county central committee of a political party, or an officer of a state or county central committee of a political party, are improper and do not constitute elective offices.